tsantiagoro85/credit-risk-classification/report.md

  * FP: 32
  * FN: 86
  * TN: 593

+The number of true positives (TP) greatly surpassed the values of false positives (FP) and false negatives (FN), which usually will provide an indication of how good the precision, recall and f1-score values will be.

 The classification report results showed that the precision, recall and f1-score values for healthy loans were excellent (i.e., 1.00).
 While the precision, recall and f1-score values for predicting high-risk loans were not as high as predicting healthy loans (i.e., 0.87, 0.95 and 0.91, respectively), the prediction was still very good.
 See results below: